apnadkarni/blt/doc/label.rst

 must be in a single font, but it can occupy multiple lines on the screen (if it contains newlines).
 The label may also optionally display a rectangular filled background or outline.
 The item can be rotated and the font is scaled as the item is scaled.
-You can use **scale** canvas option ans the label text will scale.
+If you can use canvas' **scale** operation the label text will scale.

 SYNTAX
 ------